swanand09/rest-api-slim/README.md

-# Pressbooks Assessment Restful API for Fullstack Dev
+# A Rest API using slim

 ## Requirements
 - PHP >= 7.2